Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 Finally, we're collaborating with federal and state governments.
 In March, we were asked to stand up testing sites for COVID-19 in some of our parking lots.
 As of today, we've opened 139 sites and we expect to open an additional 44 more by the end of May.
 We've also asked some of our apparel suppliers to convert production to PPE for healthcare workers.
 This has led to nearly 2 million additional medical gowns in our country supplied to date and we expect roughly 10 million will be added by the end of June through our partnership with McKesson.
 We also partnered with Salesforce and State Farm to provide face masks and shoe coverings to healthcare workers.

 I'm proud of what we've done as a company over the past several weeks.
 I'm really proud of how our people have stepped up.
 As we supported associates and served customers and communities, we've also been able to effectively manage the business and continue to make progress against our long-term strategy.
-During this extraordinary period, we've continued our everyday low price discipline and we continue to build trust of the customers, some of whom are trying our products and services for the first time.
+During this extraordinary period, we've continued our everyday low price discipline and we continue to build trust with customers, some of whom are trying our products and services for the first time.

 Despite strong ticket growth and sales in the first quarter, mix shift negatively affected gross margin and we incurred higher cost to operate.
 Our increasingly seamless omni-channel customer proposition is resonating.
 The strategy positions the company well during this crisis, and we remain convinced that it will in the future.
 Before this crisis, we were already seeing robust adoption of online pickup and delivery.
 As this crisis created a need for social distancing and required people to stay home, customers embraced pickup and delivery even more.
 Pickup and delivery are attracting greater numbers of new customers.
 The number of new customers trying pickup and delivery has increased 4x since mid-March.
 We expanded slot capacity as demand swell, and we've increased the number of general merchandise items available to choose from.
 I think it's time we stop referring to our supercenter pickup and delivery capability as online grocery, because it's becoming much more than grocery.